I love to entertain. I also love to save money. Therefore, it’s been a bit of a hobby of mine to come up with cheap party food ideas.

 - 1 jar of your favorite red sauce – we use Rinaldi

 - 1 lb. of pasta (I use a basic Fusilli or Penne)

 - 1/2 pound chopped, cooked Italian sausage or ground beef

 - Ground Parmesan cheese for topping

 Preheat oven to 350 degrees.
 Cook and drain pasta as directed.
-Place in greased 13×9 pan.
+Place in a greased 13×9 pan.
 Add all ingredients except Parmesan and mix well.
-Top with desired amount of Parmesan.
+Top with the desired amount of Parmesan.

 If you’re choosing to serve appetizers at your party, you’ll be glad to know there are lots of frugal choices.
 Here are some of my favorites.

 11. Veggie and Dip Bar